iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

 **Theorem: Complexity**
 > The complexity of total number of augmenting paths are $O(m \log(U))$.
 The total amount of augmentations now runs in $O(m^2\log(U))$.

+**Proof**:

+Each augmenting path costs $O(m)$.
+There are $2m$ at most augmentations for each scaling phase. $O(m^2)$ total amount of iterations.
+There could be $O(\log_2(U))$ such augmentation.
+Aggregating all yields: $O(m^2\log(U))$ operations for the algorithm.

+**References**:

+Lecture slides from SFU.
+See [here]([https://www.sfu.ca/~kabanets/307/Slides/slide_14.pdf](https://www.sfu.ca/~kabanets/307/Slides/slide_14.pdf "https://www.sfu.ca/~kabanets/307/Slides/slide_14.pdf") for the lecture slides.

 ---
 ### **Shortest path with Retreats and Advances (Dinic's Algorithm)**

 The algorithm keeps a label of distance for node. $d(j)$ now represent the minimum number of arcs needed to travel from the current node $j$ to the destination node t.
 It's just Edmond Karp's algorithm, but improved.
-It improved it by memorizing the labels from the BFS, and when a augmenting path is identified, one of the arcs on the shortest path is removed, causing a restructuring of the BFS level tree.
+It improved it by memorizing the labels from the BFS, and when an augmenting path is identified, one of the arcs on the shortest path is removed, causing a restructuring of the BFS level tree.
 This is accomplished via the use of a valid distance label: $d(i)$ on each of the node.

 **Basic Quantities and their Meaning**:
 - *Distance label*: $d(t) = 0$, the distance is called a *valid label* when $d(i)\le d(j) + 1 \;\forall (i, j)\in A$, for every arcs in $(i,j)\in A$.
 This is a distance label denoting the expected least number of arcs require to travels from node $j$ to $t$.
 When $d(s)\ge n$, there is no path going from $s$ to $t$.